frymimori/c-plus-plus-pathfinder/README.md

 #### Description
 Create shortest path traversals in grid graphs using C++ with a fast and unique pathfinding algorithm.

-- Allocates static memory with stack instead of heap
+- Allocates memory without dynamic memory allocation functions
-- Compiles with forward-compatible C++98
+- Compiles with forward-compatible `C++98`
-- Conforms to strict ISO C++ with -pedantic-errors enabled
+- Conforms to strict ISO C++ with `-pedantic-errors` enabled
 - Defines a destination, obstacles, a source and traversable spaces with numbers
 - Efficient without multithreading or processor-specific vectorization
 - Fast grid pathfinding speed without relying on compiler optimization